turbot/steampipe-plugin-sdk/design/rate_limiters.md

 For example, if you want a rate limiter that applies to a single account, region and service, you could use the scope:
 [`connection`, `region`,`service`].

-`Where` is a SQL compatible where clause which allows a rate limiter to be targeted to spcific set of scope values, for example to specify a rate limiter for a specific service only, the filter `"service"="s3` be used.
+`Where` is a SQL compatible where clause which allows a rate limiter to be targeted to specific set of scope values, for example to specify a rate limiter for a specific service only, the filter `"service"="s3` be used.

 For example: